whlong1/next.js-photo-app/src/services/README.md

 ### [On-demand Revalidation](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#on-demand-revalidation)

-The steps below breakdown the necessary code snippets for On-demand Revalidation when submitting a new record with a client-side form.
+Below you'll find a breakdown of the code necessary for On-demand Revalidation when submitting a new record from a client-side form.
+This approach should suffice while server actions are still in their experimental phase.

 1. **Tag data on Initial Fetch:**
     - Add a `tag` to the data during the initial `fetch`: